spartanproj/os/README.md

 ##### I don't have make!
 - If you don't have make, get it.
 You will need a Unix env anyway so it will pay off
 - If you are on Windows, I recommend you try WSL (Debian/similar) or Cygwin.
+#### Known limitations
+- can't get *nix timestamp, computationally too much
+- sleep function crashes if launched in the last n seconds of a minute
 #### How does random work?
 ##### In a nutshell:
 At compile time, a bash script is run that grabs the Unix epoch time using `date +%s`.
 This is then written into a little header file along with some other RNG stuff. **DO NOT CHANGE THE NUMBERS** unless you know what you are doing!